-- 4. 3.1 Matters of advice, arbitration or rule interpretation shall be the responsibility of the Jury President and the Jury having been appointed in accordance with 4.3.3. - 4.
-3.2 During the event, the Jury deals with protests made by competitors.
+- 4.3.1 Matters of advice, arbitration or rule interpretation shall be the responsibility of the Jury President and the Jury having been appointed in accordance with 4.3.3. - 4.3.2 During the event, the Jury deals with protests made by competitors.
 A Jury member must possess a thorough knowledge of the rules and regulations for the Event.
-At least one Jury member is to be on site during the competition operations. - 4.
-3.3 The Jury shall consist of three jury members: an on-site Jury President and two jury members from the pilot pool.
-The competitor member shall be selected from a pool of five potential jurors chosen by all the competitors at the General Briefing.
-In the event of a protest the Jury President shall select a competitor from this pool who has no conflict of interest, as determined by the President, with the protest to be heard.
-In the event of a subsequent protest(s) the President shall make a new selection for the competitor jury member.
-In the event that all members of the pool should have a conflict with the current protest, the Safety Officer shall complete the Jury.
+At least one Jury member is to be on site during the competition operations. - 4.3.3 In the event of a protest, the Chief Scorer shall serve as Jury President and select two or more BFA/HACD competitors from the pool of competitors selected at the general briefing.
+Selected jurors must not have a conflict of interest with the protest to be heard.
+If the Chief Scorer has a conflict of interest, the Safety Officer or another designee shall serve as Jury President.
+In the event of a subsequent protest, the Chief Scorer shall make a new selection of jury members.
+If all members of the pool should have a conflict of interest with the current protest, the Chief Scorer and the Safety Officer shall serve as jury members and shall select one additional member from the competition staff.
 The Event Director shall not serve as a juror.
-The President reserves the right to eliminate competitors from the jury pool election at their request. - 4.
-3.4 In addition to being Chairman at jury meetings, the Jury President has the right to require the Organizer to abide by the published rules and regulations for the Event.
-If the Organizer fails to do so, the Jury President has the power to stop the Event until a jury meeting has considered the situation.
+The Chairman reserves the right to eliminate competitors at their request. - 4.3.4 The Chief Scorer, in his role as Jury President, has the right to require the Organizer to abide by the published rules and regulations for the Event.
+If the Organizer fails to do so, the Chief Scorer has the power to stop the Event until a jury meeting has considered the situation. - 4.3.5 Absence of a Jury Member In special cases, such as illness or conflict of interest, the Director may accept a replacement.
+The quorum for a Jury meeting shall be at least two thirds of its total membership.

-4. 4 SCORING OFFICER
+4. 4 CHIEF SCORER

-The scoring officer shall be responsible for collecting results and producing scores using the BFA Scoring Software or some other valid method.
+The Chief Scorer shall be responsible for collecting results and producing scores using the BFA Scoring Software or some other valid method.